wickenico/bookify-ktor-backend/README.md

 * Serialization with Jackson
 * StatusPages for HTTP Errorhandling

+## Future Tasks
+- Admin Tool
+- Implement service layer
+- Liquibase for db versioning
+- DTOs for object handling in requests
+- Tests!
+- Share function
+- Metrics

 ## How To Use

-To clone and run this application, you'll need [Git](https://git-scm.com) ainstalled on your computer.
+To clone and run this application, you'll need [Git](https://git-scm.com) installed on your computer.
 From your command line:

 ```bash
 # Clone this repository